IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-bar.md

 - You want to show top or bottom percentage of categories
 - Analyzing multiple data points grouped in sub-categories (Stacked Bar)

-The $PlatformShort$ Bar Chart includes several variants based on your data or how you want to tell the correct story with your data.
+### $PlatformShort$ Bar Chart includes several variants based on your data or how you want to tell the correct story with your data.
 These include:

 - Grouped Bar Chart
 - Stacked Bar Chart
 - Polar Bar Chart
 - Stacked 100 Bar Chart

-Bar Chart Best Practices:
+### Bar Chart Best Practices:

 - Start you numeric Axis at 0
 - Use a single color for the bars